Home

 Is a prepaid expense a current asset?

-Yes, prepaid expenses are typically considered a current asset.
+Yes, prepaid expenses are typically considered a current asset on a company’s balance sheet.

 That’s because prepaid expenses are generally expected to be consumed within the next 12 months.